bagermen/typescript-incremental/README.md

   Typescript has option *incremental*.
 This option is enabled for composite project regardless of it's settings.
 This option means that Typescript creates *.tsbuildinfo* files.

-  *.tsbuildinfo* files are used by typescript for detection of project changes and could be safely removed or placed into different place by option *tsBuildInfoFile*
+  *.tsbuildinfo* files are used by Typescript for detection of project changes and could be safely removed or placed into different place by option *tsBuildInfoFile*

 ## Links
 - [Official description](https://www.typescriptlang.org/docs/handbook/project-references.html)